 Types of Nespresso Coffee Capsules

 As now we understand the basics, let’s dig a little deeper into the sub categories.
-The brand actually manufactures two series of machines – both using different technology.
+The brand actually manufactures two series of single serve coffee machines – both using different technology.
 The first one is called Original Line (Basic machines) and the second one is Vertuoline that uses Centrifusion (Rapid Spinning) technology.
 Being different in brewing process, both coffee machines use a separate line of coffee containers.
 One major difference between both is – OriginalLine machine only makes espresso whereas Vertuoline can prepare normal coffee as well as espresso.

 The OriginalLine machine has more variety in flavors as compared to Vertuoline and many other brands now sell the compatibles.
 Vertuoline machines, on the other hand, use rapid spinning technology and work with only special dedicated capsules by the brand.
 The flavors used in this machine are all premium and there are no other compatible brands to it.